-Parents are invited to come into school every term to discuss their child's progress at parentteacher consultation meetings.
+Parents are invited to come into school twice a year to discuss their child's progress at parent-teacher consultation meetings.
 Parents are also welcome to share their concerns informally with the class teacher or SENDCo at any time.
-Children with an EHC Plan have an additional review meeting once a year to discuss progress towards outcomes that have been set.
+Children with an EHC Plan also have an additional review meeting once a year to discuss progress against targets that have been set.